Paul Mecurio: Got No Game with Paul Mecurio (HBO)

 Mecurio hosted, created, and was showrunner and executive producer for the HBO series Got No Game w/Paul Mecurio, a sports comedy show skewering the world of sports on and off the field.

 Sports Central (Comedy Central)

 Mecurio hosted, co-created, and was showrunner and executive producer television pilot for Comedy Central's Sports Central, a sports comedy news show that he co-created and executive produced, and in which he starred.

 Paul Mecurio's Permission to Speak (Off Broadway)

 Mecurio created, executive produced and starred in his one-man Off-Broadway show “Paul Mecurio’s Permission to Speak,” which was met with rave reviews and nominated for the prestigious “Best One-Man Show” Broadway Alliance Award.
 The show will be returning to Broadway.

 Other media

 Mecurio has hosted his own shows for Comedy Central, HBO and CBS.
 He has appeared in his own Comedy Central and Showtime specials.

+Mecurio is a frequent co-host on the science podcast StarTalk with Neil deGrasse Tyson.

 Mecurio hosts the podcast "Inside Out w/Paul Mecurio” on iTunes, Spotify, iHeart, and Audioboom.